mlk5060/chrest_5/README.md

 ## Using jChrest ##

-Simply run the Jar file in the `target` folder to load the jChrest GUI.
+Please compile jChrest first (see section below) and then run the Jar file in the `target` folder to load the jChrest GUI.

 ## Compiling jChrest ##